 In this section:

 You'll need to keep records so that you can work out if you have made capital gains.
 These records will help you fill in your tax return and answer any queries from HM Revenue & Customs (HMRC).
-You'll also need these records if you make a claim - for example, a claim for losses.
+You'll also need these records if you make a claim or election - for example, a claim for losses.

 On this page:

 The records you should keep depend on your circumstances.
 It's a good idea to keep any records associated with an asset you've owned.

 You should always keep any information that you use to:

 You usually acquire an asset when you buy it.
 You may also have inherited it, received it as a gift or acquired it in some other way.